camsvn/DeepHash/README.md

 times to be familiar with the content and implementation details.

-2. Take one of the pretrained models (VGG16, VGG19, ResNet) and one of the two benchmark datasets: Cifar10 or SVHN.
+2. Take one of the pretrained models (VGG16, VGG19, ResNet) and one of the two benchmark datasets: Cifar10.
 Extract the features from the last layer before classifcation) and evaluate the representation capabilties of the taken model.
 For classifcation purposes, you can apply the K-Nearest Neigbour (KNN) approach and to examine the retrieval capabilties, use mean average precision